spettersson/splunk4patientprivacy/README.md

 ## 📌 What You'll Find Here

 ### 🔍 Use Cases
 This repo contains **use cases** that work together to surface incidents that potentially could indicate a violation of patient privacy.
-The use cases fall into two different categories:
+The use cases fall into the following two categories:

 #### **Anomaly-Triggering**
 - Identifies **unusual behavior** by searching and correlating logs/events to trigger anomalies.